jimhigson/oboe.js/writing/main/1_Abstract.md

 A javascript REST client library incorporating http streaming and progressive parsing with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between systems.
-Loose coupling is particuarly considered in light of the application of Agile methodologies to SOA, providing a framework in which it is acceptable to partially restructure the format in which a resource is expressed whilst maintaining compatibility with interoperating systems.
+Loose coupling is particularly considered in light of the application of Agile methodologies to SOA, providing a framework in which it is acceptable to partially restructure the format in which a resource is expressed whilst maintaining compatibility with interoperating systems.